Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-create-order.md

 Our implementation will handle various edge cases:

-1. Products with insufficient stock
-2. Invalid product IDs
+1. Invalid product IDs
-3. Invalid customer ID
-4. Empty order (no items)
+2. Empty order (no items)
-5. Database errors during transaction
+3. Database errors

 For each case, we'll provide appropriate error responses with clear messages to help clients understand what went wrong.